acados/acados/examples/acados_python/zoRO_example/README.md

 ```
 ocp_solver.custom_update([])
 ```
-The initial disturbance matrix $P_0$ can be passed as function parameters:
+The initial disturbance matrix $P_0$ can be passed as a function argument:
 ```
 ocp_solver.custom_update([W_mat.flatten()])
 ```

 ## Examples
 The minimum example can be found in *pendulum_on_cart/minimum_example_zoro.py*.
-Other examples of the mass chain, the continuous stirred-tank reactor, and the differential drive robot are also in this folder.
+Other examples include the continuous stirred-tank reactor, and the differential drive robot and are also in this folder.

 [1] Andrea Zanelli, Jonathan Frey, Florian Messerer, Moritz Diehl, Zero-Order Robust Nonlinear Model Predictive Control with Ellipsoidal Uncertainty Sets, IFAC-PapersOnLine,